 NHS Healthy Start scheme

-- Milk, plain fresh and frozen fruit and vegetables, vitamins and infant formula milk.
+The vouchers can be spent on milk, plain fresh and frozen fruit and vegetables, vitamins and infant formula milk.

 Other sources of food

 We have been working closely with local support groups and charities to help provide communities with the best support possible.
 If you would like to find out more about the types of community support available, you can search for your local area on the Help and Kindness website

 Food banks are run by the community for the community.
 A food bank is a place where donated food is distributed to those in need or in an emergency.

 Each food bank will have its own system for supporting those in need.
 Many use a referral system where an organisation can help you with other needs and can give you a referral number for the foodbank.

 Once you are there your voucher number will usually be redeemed for three days worth of food.
 Food banks normally provide non-perishable foods unless otherwise stated and will tailor if possible, any special dietary requests e.g. vegetarian.
 They may also provide other items such as toiletries to supplement the pack.

 Visit the Help and Kindness website for information on local foodbanks